pei-evelyn/pei-evelyn/README.md

 ## 💬 About Me

-I'm Evelyn Pei, a full stack web developer.
-It's my goal to utilize my skills and structurally showcase my creativity through both functional and visually appealing web development and design.
-I'm always looking to improve and continue learning!
+I'm Evelyn, a full stack web developer.
+I know JavaScript, React, Node.js, CSS, and more - but I'm open to learning anything!

+Data Processor ➺ Customer Service Associate ➺ Visual Merchandiser ➺ English Teacher ➺ Web Developer

+👆 Ask me how I got here.

+Learning is a life long journey - it never ends.
+I work each day to improve my skills and become an even better web developer than the day before.
+Self improvement will always be present in my life, and I wouldn't have it any other way.

 ✨ Fun Facts!

 - I lived in 📍 Taipei, Taiwan for 2 years.
 - I have three cats 🐱.

 ## 📫 Let's connect!